HookedBehemoth/blog/content/udon.md

 > It may not have helped that our code was split between a bunch of branches that I wasn't quite sure how to unify, so I just kinda... put it off.
 > After all, it's not like there was any rush, right?

-At this point I've mostly stopped playing VRChat and only rarely played Mahjong.
+At this point, I've mostly stopped playing VRChat and only rarely played Mahjong.

 ## The end?
 On 2022.07.25, VRChat announced that they would ship the next version with Epic Games' "Easy Anti-Cheat".
 This would effectively prevent all of these efforts from ever working in-game again.

-You can check out our code, [here](https://github.com/kitlith/vrc_udon_shit)
+You can check out our code [here](https://github.com/kitlith/vrc_udon_shit)